shivampatel066/ChatAppUsingFirebase/README.md

 # ChatAppUsingFirebase
-Chat App Using Firebase Cloud Firestone
+Chat App Using Firebase Cloud Firestore

 Chat App is an internet based messaging app similar to WhatsApp, the popular messaging app that was bought by Facebook for $22 billion.